-Theme Referenced in following Interna tional Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6.4 Convention on the Rights of the Child (CRC), 1989 Art 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
+(No.10) 6.4 Convention on the Rights of the Child (CRC), 1989 Article 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
 6.4 6.5 UN Declaration on the Rights of Indigenous Peoples (2007) Art 17(2), 21, 22(2) No exploitation or exposure to hazard or discrimination against indigenous women and children.
 Freedom of Association and Collective Bargaining 6.3 ILO Convention 87 (1948) Freedom of Association and Protection of Right to Organise Art 2-11 Freedom to join organisations, federations and confederations of their own choosing; with freely chosen constitutions and rules; measures to protect the right to organise.
 6.3 ILO Convention 98 (1949) Right to Organise and Collective Bargaining Art 1-4 Protection against anti-union acts and measures to dominate unions; establish means for voluntary negotiation of terms and conditions of employment through collective agreements.
-6.3 ILO Convention 141 (1975) Rural Workers' Organisations Art 2-3 Right of tenants, sharecroppers and smallholders to organise; freedom from association; free from interference and coercion.
+6.3 ILO Convention 141 (1975) Rural Workers' Organisations Art 2-3 Rightoftenants,sharecroppersandsmallholderstoorganise;

-Theme Referenced in following International Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6.3 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 8 (1) The right of everyone to form trade unions and join the trade union of their choice, subject only to the rules of the organisation concerned, for the promotion and protection of their economic and social interests.
-No restrictions may be placed on the exercise of this right, other than those prescribed by law and which are necessary in a democratic society in the interests of national security, or public order, or for the protection of the rights and freedoms of others.
-6.3 Collective Bargaining Convention, 1981 (No 154) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so far as they act in conformity with existing laws or collective agreements or other jointly agreed arrangements.
+freedom from association; free from interference and coercion.
+6.3 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 8 (1) The right of everyone to form trade unions and join the trade union of his choice, subject only to the rules of the organisation concerned, for the promotion and protection of his economic and social interests.
+No restrictions may be placed on the exercise of this right other than those prescribed by law and which are necessary in a democratic society in the interests of national security or public order or for the protection of the rights and freedoms of others.
+6.3 Collective Bargaining Convention, 1981 (No 154) Art 1, 2, 3(2), 4, 5,7.
+8 Promotion of the right to collective bargaining.

-Theme Referenced in following Internat ional Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Non- discrimination and Equal Remuneration 6.1 ILO Convention 100 (1951) Equal Remuneration Art 1-3 Equal remuneration for men and women for work of equal value.
+6.3 Workers Representative Convention 1971 (No 135) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so farasthey actin conformity with existing laws or collective agreements or other jointly agreed arrangements.
+Non- discriminatio n and Equal Remuneration 6.1 ILO Convention 100 (1951) Equal Remuneration Art 1-3 Equal Remuneration for men and women for work of equal value.
 6.1 ILO Convention 111 (1958) Discrimination (Employment and Occupation) Art 1-2 Equality of opportunity and treatment in respect to employment and occupation; no discrimination on the basis of race, colour, sex, religion, political opinion, national extraction or social origin.
-6.1 UN Declaration on the Rights of Indigenous Peoples (2007) Art 2, 8(e), 9, 15(2), 16(1), 21(2), 22, 24(1) 29(1), 46(3) No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.
-6.1 ILO Convention 156 (1981) Workers with Family Responsibility Art 1-5, 7- 10 No discrimination of any form against a worker, whether male or female with responsibilities in relation to their dependent children, where such responsibilities restrict their possibilities of preparing for, entering, participating in or advancing in economic activity.
+6.1 UN Declaration on the Rights of Indigenous Peoples (2007) Articles 2, 8(e), 9, 15(2), 16(1), 21(2), 22, 24(1) 29(1), No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.